jonathanslenders/pymux-test/README.rst

 - Support for color schemes.
 - Support for extensions written in Python.
+- Better support for scripting.
+(Right now, it's already possible to run pymux commands from inside the shell of a pane.
+E.g. ``pymux split-window``.
+  However, status codes and feedback aren't transferred yet.)
 - Improved mouse support.
 (Reporting of mouse movement.)
 - Parts of pymux could become a library, so that any prompt_toolkit application can embed a vt100 terminal.
 (Imagine a terminal emulator embedded in `pyvim
   <https://github.com/jonathanslenders/pyvim>`_.)
 - Maybe some cool widgets to traverse the windows and panes.
+- Better autocompletion.

 About Mac OS X support